Germany's Bilfinger contemplates break-up

-Under new management installed by activist investor Cevian, Bilfinger issued a surprise midnight statement saying it had hired advisers to review unsolicited offers of interest for its building, facility services and real estate divisions.
+Under new management installed by activist investor Cevian, Bilfinger issued an unexpected midnight statement saying it had hired advisers to review unsolicited offers of interest for its building, facility services and real estate divisions.

 The company said it had not yet decided whether to sell the divisions, which together have annual sales of about 2.4 billion euros ($2.6 billion), or more than a third of the group's total.